Flavor-packed bites of ricotta, peas, lemon and mint are easy, peasey solutions for dinner, lunch, breakfast and happy hour. How happy is that?

 - Top ricotta with ripe strawberries and a drizzle of honey or juicy blackberries and a sprinkle of brown sugar.

 - Whisk a few spoonfuls of ricotta into a simple vinaigrette for a creamy dressing.

 - Make Strawberry Basil Tarts

 Ricotta Pea Mint Crostini

-I like this bruschetta recipe because it’s easy, fresh and taste great plus ricotta is protein-rich so delivers a benefit.
+I like this bruschetta recipe because it’s easy, fresh and taste great.
+Plus ricotta is protein-rich so delivers a benefit.
 Make it in spring and summer when fresh mint is abundant.
 Breakfast, lunch, dinner or appetizer, this recipe works on any menu.
+It’s easy, peasy!

 Pin for later!

 P.S.
-Want more healthy diet tips and recipes?
+Hungry for more healthy diet tips and recipes?
 Sign up for my newsletter right here.Print

 Ricotta, pea, mint crostini